wihlarkop/efishery-backend-engineer-test/README.md

 open http://localhost:your-port/api/v1/doc

-you need register first for to get everything data
+you need register first for to get everything data, if you want register for admin, you need open auth.json file then change your account role to "admin"